nf-core/hgtseq/docs/usage.md

 ## Introduction

-**nf-core/hgtseq** is a bioinformatics best-practice analysis pipeline for A pipeline to investigate horizontal gene transfer from NGS data.
+**nf-core/hgtseq** is a bioinformatics best-practice analysis pipeline for investigating horizontal gene transfer from NGS data.

 ## Input Formats